rust-lang/rfcs/text/0000-guaranteed-tco.md

 ```

-This early dropping allows the compiler to avoid many complexities associated with deciding if a call can be TCO,
-instead the heavy lifting is done by the borrow checker and a lifetime error will be produced if references to local
+This early dropping allows the compiler to avoid many complexities associated with deciding if a call can be TCO.
+Instead, the heavy lifting is done by the borrow checker, which will produce a lifetime error if references to local
 variables are passed to the called function.
-To be clear a reference to a local variable could be passed if instead of
-`become` the call would be done with `return y(a);` (or equivalently `y(a)`), indeed this difference between the
-handling of local variables is also the main difference between `return` and `become`.
+This is distinct from `return`, which _does_ allow references to local variables to be passed.
+Indeed, this difference in the handling of local variables is also the main difference between `return` and `become`.

 ### Use Case 1: Recursive Algorithm
 As a possible use case let us take a look at creating the sum over a `Vec`.
 Admittedly an unusual example for Rust as